Florida Panthers: New arena and a decade of struggles (1998–2010)

-The Panthers moved into the brand new National Car Rental Center (later Office Depot, BankAtlantic Center, and BB&T Center, now known as FLA Live Arena) in 1998.
+The Panthers moved into the brand new National Car Rental Center (now known as Amerant Bank Arena) in 1998.
 In 1998–99, they acquired Pavel Bure (the "Russian Rocket"), in a blockbuster trade with the Vancouver Canucks.
-They then reached the playoffs again in 1999–2000, losing in a first-round sweep to the eventual Stanley Cup champion New Jersey Devils.
+They then reached the playoffs again in 1999–2000, losing in a first round sweep to the eventual Stanley Cup champion New Jersey Devils.
 The team slumped in 2000–01.
 Afterward, Huizenga sold the Panthers to an ownership group led by Alan Cohen.
 The following season, 2001–02, the Panthers had their worst record ever.
 Bure struggled despite being reunited with his brother Valeri, and was traded to the Rangers at the 2002 trade deadline.

-The Panthers then began eyeing defenceman Jay Bouwmeester, who was widely tipped to be picked first overall pick at the 2002 Draft.
-However, then-general manager Rick Dudley sent Florida's first pick to the Columbus Blue Jackets, who selected winger Rick Nash, and in return, the Panthers received the right to trade first-round selections with the Blue Jackets in the 2003 Draft, a right which was not exercised when the Panthers received the first overall selection in 2003 as well.
+The Panthers then began eyeing defenseman Jay Bouwmeester, who was widely tipped to be picked first overall pick at the 2002 NHL entry draft.
+However, then-general manager Rick Dudley sent Florida's first pick to the Columbus Blue Jackets, who selected winger Rick Nash, and in return, the Panthers received the right to trade first-round selections with the Blue Jackets in the 2003 NHL entry draft, a right which was not exercised when the Panthers received the first overall selection in 2003 as well.
 The Atlanta Thrashers, after picking goaltender Kari Lehtonen second overall, announced that the Panthers had given them two draft picks to guarantee that Bouwmeester would still be available for Florida's selection.
 Bouwmeester was selected third overall by the Panthers.
 Said then-head coach Mike Keenan, "We shouldn't have done that ...
 Jay would have been number-one if we'd kept that pick."

-In 2003, the Panthers hosted the NHL All-Star Weekend in which the Western Conference earned a 6–5 victory after the first overtime shootout in All-Star history.
+In 2003, the Panthers hosted the NHL All-Star weekend in which the Western Conference earned a 6–5 victory after the first overtime shootout in All-Star history.
 The West overcame a four-goal outburst by Thrashers winger Dany Heatley, who took home MVP honors in his first All-Star appearance.